MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-modernization-model9-content.md

 2. The agent reads data from the mainframe and then migrates that data to Blob Storage.

-3. Model9 Cloud Data Platform for Mainframe manages and transforms the migrated data from on-premises to Blob Storage.
+3. Model9 cloud data platform for Mainframe manages and transforms the migrated data from on-premises to Blob Storage.

-4. Migrated data can be directly transferred to Azure data services through the Model9 Cloud Data Platform.
+4. Migrated data can be directly transferred to Azure data services through the Model9 cloud data platform.

 ## Components